FAQ’s – Dubai Holiday Camps

 4. How many activities per day can my child participate in?

-Dubai Holiday Camps does organize a daily schedules with 5 different activities per day.
-The schedules are changing daily to keep it fun and interesting.
+Dubai Holiday Camps organize a daily schedule with 5 different activities per day.
+The schedules are changed daily to keep it fun and interesting.

 Dubai Holiday Camps also offers excursions during Summer Camp only for the 5-14 year old age groups on either a Tuesday or Wednesday each week.
 The excursions include trips to Ski Dubai Snow Park, Ice Skating, Bowling, Rock Climbing, Café Ceramic, Dubai Dolphinarium, Kidzania and Sega Republic.